 And of course, my amazing husband and two children, as well as all my family and friends, motivate me every day.

-Who is your personal hero or are your heroes?
+Who are your personal heroes?

 I really have to put my husband up there as my personal hero, as he’s had such an incredible amount to deal with over the last 2 years, and he’s been absolutely amazing, being my rock before, during, and after surgery, and on the ongoing road to recovery.